-Delete a Site
+Delete a site

+- 1. Navigate to Main > Sites > Sites

+- 2. Expand the site you want to delete

+- 3. Click 🗓

+- 4. When prompted, click Delete to confirm the deletion request

-- 1. Click the Sites tab. - 2.
-Click the menu button ( $\equiv$ ), then click $\widehat{\blacksquare}$ Delete. - Info: If a Site is associated with an application, you cannot delete it.
+- → Info: If a Site is associated with an application, you cannot delete it.

-Site Authenticators
+Site authenticators